-There are three optional, field installed controls that can be added to this machine.

-- VariSmartTM adjustable ice level control - Smar-tBoardTM advanced control board and data logger
+An optional, field installed control that can be added to this machine is the Smart-BoardTM advanced control board and data logger.
+See the next page for more information.

-Adjustable ice level control, kit # KVS
+Adjustable ice level control

-When this option is present there is an adjustment post and an additional indicator light to the right of the four indicator lights mentioned above.
+There is an adjustment post and an additional indicator light to the right of the four indicator lights mentioned above.
 The ultrasonic ice level control allows the user to control the point that the ice machine will stop making ice before the bin or dispenser is full.
 Reasons for this include:

 - Seasonal changes in ice used

 - Planning to sanitize the bin

-- Faster turnover for fresher ice

 - Certain dispenser applications where maximum ice level is not desired